Overview

 Meals at Hurontario

-Mealtime is a big part of the memories at camp.
-Campers receive 3 well-balanced and nutritious meals daily in our central dining hall facility, as well as a snack each night.
-Vegetarian options are available at every meal.
+Campers receive three well-balanced and nutritious meals every day in our central dining hall facility, as well as a light snack each evening.
+Vegetarian, vegan, and gluten/dairy free options are available at every meal.

-- At every meal we will encourage campers to grab a fresh fruit from our “Take one to go” bowls in the dining hall
+- At every meal we will encourage campers to grab a fresh fruit from our “take one to go” bowls in the dining hall.